madebykind/shu-design-system-base/src/docs/01-index.md

 ---
 title: "SHU Design System Base"
 ---
-LOL You can browse the full component library at any time using the navigation on the left, it follows (an expanded version of) the trends defined by the [atomic design](http://bradfrost.com/blog/post/atomic-web-design/) methodology.
+You can browse the full component library at any time using the navigation on the left, it follows (an expanded version of) the trends defined by the [atomic design](http://bradfrost.com/blog/post/atomic-web-design/) methodology.
 This system uses the [Fractal](https://fractal.build) tool, documentation can be found in the project resources section below.

 ### Components
 Component Library contents